ODaniels852/Election_Analysis/README.md

 	- 82.8% of votes (or 306,055 votes) were cast Denver County
 	- 6.7% of votes (or 24,801 votes) were cast Arapahoe County

-These results have been visualized in the pie chart below:
+<sub>These results have been visualized in the pie chart below.</sub>

 <picture>
  <source media="(prefers-color-scheme: light)" srcset="https://github.com/ODaniels852/Election_Analysis/raw/main/Resources/County_Votes_Summary.png">